-- Progress will be formally reviewed every term by the subject teachers and given a level in each subject based on assessments - Idsall School uses a variety of assessments to assess and monitor attainment and progress in CYP's learning. - CYPs with SEND have a Passport which will be reviewed with you regularly.
-CYPs with higher needs will have support plans which are reviewed regularly.
-You will be able to access these through our Provision Map system. - CYP plans, Passports and assessment data are monitored by the SENDCo each term to ensure learning approaches are appropriate and CYPs with SEND are making progress. - If your CYP has an EHCP, this will be formally reviewed with you at an Annual Review with all adults involved in your CYP's education.
+Progress will be formally reviewed every term by the subject teachers and given a level in each subject based on assessments.

+- Idsall School uses a variety of assessments to assess and monitor attainment and progress in children's learning. - Children with SEND have a Passport which will be reviewed with you regularly.
+Children with higher needs will have support plans which are reviewed regularly.
+You will be able to access these through our Provision Map system. - Children's plans, Passports and assessment data are monitored by the SEND team each term to ensure learning approaches are appropriate and children with SEND are making progress. - If your children has an EHCP, this will be formally reviewed with you at an Annual Review with all adults involved in your child's education.

-HOW IS IDSALL SCHOOL ACCESSIBLE TO CYP WITH SEND?
+HOW IS IDSALL ACCESSIBLE TO CHILDREN WITH DISABILITIES?

 - All classrooms at Idsall are at ground level with good access.
-There are limited steps in some areas but all areas have access facilities such as ramps.
-Access for CYPs with disabilities is reviewed regularly. - We ensure that equipment used is accessible to all CYPs regardless of their needs.
-We take advice from Occupational Therapy and other professionals when considering these requirements - After school clubs are open to all CYP, including those with SEND. - We ensure CYP have the opportunity to attend appropriate school trips.
+There are limited steps in some areas but all areas have alternative access facilities such as ramps.
+Access for children with disabilities is reviewed regularly. - We ensure that equipment used is accessible to all children regardless of their needs.
+We take advice from Occupational Therapy and other professionals when considering these requirements - After school clubs are open to all children, including those with SEND. - We ensure children have the opportunity to attend appropriate school trips.

-HOW DO WE WORK TOGETHER WITH CYP WITH SEND?
+HOW DO WE WORK TOGETHER?

-We believe that the best way to support CYPs is to include them, wherever possible in decision making and review of their support.
+We believe that the best way to support children is to include them, wherever possible in decision making and review of their support.
 We value their opinions and insight in to their needs and challenges and what works best for their learning.

-- SEND CYP Passports are created and reviewed with the CYP regularly - CYPs participate where possible in setting targets. - CYPs with higher needs have a keyworker who is their main point of contact for SEND who they can discuss day to day issues with - We encourage all our staff to develop good working relationships with the CYPs they teach
+- SEND Passports are created and reviewed with the children regularly - Children participate where possible in setting targets. - Children with higher needs have a keyworker who is their main point of contact for SEND who they can discuss day to day issues with - We encourage all our staff to develop good working relationships with the children they teach